emily-yu/EmergencyBot/README.md

 # EmergencyBot

-Twilio SMS Bot that in theory was built to be a quicker way to prevent rape or other emergency, hence the name EmergencyBot.
+Twilio SMS Bot that in theory was built to be a quicker way to prevent rape or other emergency.